-Firstly, in conditions when the traditional forms of collectivity and cultural regulation that unite people are destroyed, language becomes one of the most important means of sociocultural continuity and ethno-cultural identity.
+Firstly, in conditions when the traditional forms of collectivity and cultural regulation that unite people are destroyed, language becomes one of the most important means of socio-cultural continuity and ethno-cultural identity.

-Secondly, being a form of expression of intersubjective experience, the linguistic reality produces a new type of communicative behaviour, increasingly acquiring the character of network interaction, entailing new forms of coordination of human behaviour, and offering new mechanisms for managing the communication processes.
+Secondly, being a form of expression of intersubjective experience, the linguistic reality produces a new type of communicative behavior, increasingly acquiring the character of network interaction, entailing new forms of coordination of human behavior, and offering new mechanisms for managing the communication processes.

-Thirdly, as a sign system formed in the course of the historical and cultural development of peoples, language expresses the generalized experience of generations and ensures the sociocultural continuity, preserving and reproducing specific features of the national cultures.
+Thirdly, as a sign system formed during the historical and cultural development of peoples, language expresses the generalized experience of generations and ensures the socio-cultural continuity, preserving and reproducing specific features of the national cultures.